Eight Republicans who could challenge Trump in 2024

 In recent months, Pompeo has spoken at the presidential campaign mainstay “Politics & Eggs” series in New Hampshire; released his own memoir, “Never Give an Inch”; and taken a few shots at the former president.

 “We were told we’d get tired of winning.
 But I’m tired of losing.
-And so are most Republicans,” Pompeo tweeted in November, mocking Trump’s “tired of winning” phrase after the GOP performed worse than expected during the November midterms.
+And so are most Republicans,” Pompeo tweeted in November, after the GOP performed worse than expected during the November midterms, mocking Trump’s “tired of winning” phrase.

 Tim Scott